Linuxfabrik/monitoring-plugins/check-plugins/keycloak-version/README.md

 Checks the installed Keycloak version against the endoflife.date API and alerts if the version is end-of-life (EOL) or if newer major, minor, or patch releases are available.
 By default, the check alerts 30 days before the official EOL date.
 The offset is configurable via `--offset-eol`.

+**Important Notes:**

+* See [Creating an API user account to monitor Keycloak](https://github.com/Linuxfabrik/monitoring-plugins/blob/main/PLUGINS-KEYCLOAK.md) for setting up the required API credentials (only needed if `version.txt` is not available).

 **Data Collection:**

 * Determines the installed Keycloak version by first trying to read `version.txt` from the local installation directory (`--path`, default: `/opt/keycloak`)